 These statements are presented on an "economic resources" measurement focus and the accrual basis of accounting.
 Accordingly, all of the District's assets and liabilities, including capital assets as well as infrastructure assets and long-term liabilities, are included in the accompanying Statement of Net Position.
 The Statement of Activities presents changes in net position.
-Under the accrual basis of accounting, revenues are recognized in the period in which they are earned while expenses are recognized in the period in which the liability is incurred.
-The types of transactions reported as program revenues for the District are reported in three categories: 1) charges for services, 2) operating grants and contributions, and 3) capital grants and contributions.
+Under the accrual basis of accounting, revenues are recognized in the period in which they are earned while expenses are recognized in the period in which they are positions reported as program revenues for the District are reported in three categories: 1) charges for services, 2) operating grants and contributions, and 3) capital grants and contributions.